 David: That’s even more of a must for July 4th.

-Renee: Then keeping on our Southern theme, we bring you the most amazing peach cobbler recipe.
+Renee: Then keeping on our Southern theme, we bring you this Old-Fashioned Peach Cobbler recipe.
 This is a real old-fashioned approach where, fruit on the bottom, this kind of biscuit-y type crumbly crust on top.
 Then you pour hot water over the top, and it works magic.
 The sugar and the biscuit dough and the hot water collide and they make this really crackly crust, kind of like what you get on top of the best brownie.
 It’s just, it’s superlative.
 We have so many readers who tell us, they didn’t think fruit dessert could be as good as this.

 David: Now that’s great.
 Anything else?

 Renee: Oh, we’ve got a lot else.
-We’ve got red wine popsicles, we’ve got Katharine Hepburn’s famous brownie recipe.
+We’ve got coconut popsicles, we’ve got Katharine Hepburn’s famous brownie recipe.
 We’ve got our Nashville hot fried chicken.
 You’re just going to have to check it out.

 David: Yeah.
 Maybe I’ll stop by your site one of these days.
 I heard it’s very good.
 There’s the David Leighty?
 I think he’s the one, Leedy, he’s the one who owns it?
 I think I need to stop by.